Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Gu and Overton's method to compute and its limitations

-In their concluding remarks \cite[p.~358]{GuO06a}, Gu and Overton noted that the faster divide-and-conquer technique of \cite{GuMOetal06} for computing the distance to controllability could potentially be adapted to $\seplamD$, which assuming $m=n$, would bring down the $\bigO(n^7)$ work complexity of their algorithm to $\bigO(n^5)$ on average and $\bigO(n^6)$ in the worst case.
-However, this has not been implemented, and as divide-and-conquer appears to be less reliable in other contexts besides the distance to uncontrollability (see \cite[p.~26]{Mit19}), there is some reason to be skeptical that it would be numerically reliable for faster computation of $\seplamD$.
+In their concluding remarks \cite[p.~358]{GuO06a}, Gu and Overton noted that the faster divide-and-conquer technique of~\cite{GuMOetal06} for computing the distance to controllability could potentially be adapted to $\seplamD$, writing that ``Although there are some inevitable difficulties with the numerical stability of this approach, the complexity drops significantly."
+Indeed, when $m=n$, adapting this divide-and-conquer approach would bring down the $\bigO(n^7)$ work complexity of their algorithm for $\seplamD$ to $\bigO(n^5)$ on average and~$\bigO(n^6)$ in the worst case.
+However, this has not been implemented, and in our own experience of adapting this divide-and-conquer technique to other algorithms, we have observed that doing so can indeed come at the cost of significantly worse reliability due to numerical issues; see \cite[section~8]{Mit20a}.